 Whether and how states draw lines between harassment, menacing and stalking varies greatly.
-For more specifics, see your state's stalking laws.
+For more specifics, see state stalking laws.

 Some states have enacted specific laws against stalking someone online.
 "Cyberstalking" generally refers to stalking someone through the internet, email, text messages, or other means of electronic communication.
 Many states have revised their harassment and/or stalking laws to explicitly include harassing electronic communications.
 Some states also punish actions akin to cyberstalking under laws aimed at improper uses of computers or electronic communications networks.

 Harassment and Restraining Orders